 As an example, Steve has a hobby as a songwriter.
-Using this skill along with his business leadership and coaching back- ground, enables him to tell stories in ways that captures the hearts and mind of his audience.
+Using this skill along with his business leadership and coaching background, enables him to tell stories in ways that capture the hearts and minds of his audience.
 It’s a unique blend of his business and hidden talent assets that when combined creates a multiplier effect with significant benefits.
 As with our yoga example, your employees likely have many hidden assets that when combined with your business requirements could yield significant benefits to you.

 Typical categories may revolve around knowledge, skills, experience, network, social, blogging, physical, hobbies, etc.

-5. Coalesce around a common purpose.
-Teams work better when they have common rules of engagement that speaks to the values that they bring together.
+Teams work better when they have common rules of engagement that speak to the values that they bring together.
 The benefits of these rules will help the team solve problems, give each other feedback, and facilitate decisions.